 Our one-year Postgraduate Certificate in Education (PGCE) prepares you to teach across the secondary school Spanish curriculum for the 11-16 age range.

-You’ll learn how to teach your main language Spanish to A/AS-level but you’ll also study a second language too for example French or German.
+You’ll learn how to teach your main language, Spanish, for the 11-16 age range, and you may also study a second language too.
 This gives you the opportunity to teach your second language up to Key Stage 3 or GCSE level (this depends on your linguistic ability and qualifications).

-At Manchester Met, you’ll mainly study with your PGCE Spanish groups.
+At University, you’ll mainly study with your PGCE Spanish group.
 We’ll teach you in your target language to provide an opportunity for you to practise and develop your language.

 You’ll consider how to plan lessons, reflect on your planning, learn how research can develop your teaching practice, and look at ways to develop your teacher persona.

-You won’t only learn teaching methods with us on campus though, you’ll spend at least 120 days on placements in a variety of schools, gradually increasing your involvement to become an expert practitioner.
+You won’t only learn teaching methods with us on campus though, you’ll complete placements in a variety of schools, gradually increasing your involvement to become an expert practitioner.